CommunityToolkit/Labs-Windows/labs/RivePlayer/samples/RivePlayer.Samples/RivePlayer.md

 When the button is clicked, it will call into the `SuccessTriggerInput` input class and invoke the `Fire`  method on the `trigSuccess` Rive trigger input where the state machine will respond accordingly.

-Additionally in this example, we use the [EventTriggerBehavior](https://github.com/Microsoft/XamlBehaviors/wiki/EventTriggerBehavior) and [CallMethodAction](https://github.com/Microsoft/XamlBehaviors/wiki/CallMethodAction) APIs from the [XAML Behaviors](https://github.com/Microsoft/XamlBehaviors/wiki) dependency.
-You can include the dependency in that example with the following snippet below in a `Dependencies.props` file:
+Additionally in this example, we use the [EventTriggerBehavior](https://github.com/Microsoft/XamlBehaviors/wiki/EventTriggerBehavior) and [CallMethodAction](https://github.com/Microsoft/XamlBehaviors/wiki/CallMethodAction) APIs from the [XAML Behaviors](https://github.com/Microsoft/XamlBehaviors/wiki) package.
+You can reference this package as follows:

 ```xml
 <!-- WinUI 2 / UWP -->